 - 1 frozen, chopped banana

-- 1 tbsp nut or seed butter of choice
+- 1 tablespoon nut or seed butter of choice

 - Put all the ingredients into a food processor.